Disease Guide ·Luxating Patella ·2026

 Luxating Patella Coverage Basics

-Most policies cover luxating patella surgery if your cat is enrolled before symptoms appear.
-The standard 14-day illness waiting period applies, plus many insurers have a 6-month or 12-month orthopedic waiting period.
-Diagnosis, surgery, anesthesia, post-op medications, and follow-up visits are typically covered.
+Most policies cover surgery if enrolled before symptoms appear.
+A 14-day illness waiting period applies, plus many have a 6-12 month orthopedic waiting period.
+Diagnosis, surgery, anesthesia, post-op meds, and follow-ups typically covered.

 Red flag · Waiting period